How to buy an electric car

 Buying an electric car can be easier than you think, we visit a new type of EV and hybrid dealership to find out how easy

-Electric cars may be the future but they remain very new to most people, and knowledge about the technology, how to use it and what the big brands are offering being hard to come by.
+Electric cars may be the future but they remain quite the novelty to most people, and knowledge about the technology, how to use it and what the big brands are offering can for many people be hard to come by.
 The first step to buying an electric car for most people then, is to get up to speed with the change in usage patterns that EVs demand and the type of products that are available from brands like Audi , Nissan, BMW and Volkswagen and more.
 Usefully, a new type of car showroom aims to help you do just that.

 Charging point operator, Chargemaster, has opened the UK’s first multi-brand EV showroom.
 Dubbed the Electric Vehicle Experience Centre (EVEC), it gives motorists the chance to explore the latest electric and hybrid cars, although no cars can be bought at the facility.